How to choose the right hearing protection at work

 JSP Soundstopper banded plugs (SNR 20): Another good low-SNR banded plug.

-I am not aware of any muffs which fall into this bracket.
+As far as I am aware, there are no muffs which fall into this bracket.

-Ultimate Industrial EP103X muff (SNR 21): Low cost and a nice low SNR, one of the lowest SNR muffs on the market.
+Ultimate Industrial EP103X muff (SNR 21): Low cost and a nice low SNR, one of the lowest SNR muffs.

-Uvex Whisper plugs (SNR 22): Reusable and also have a detectable version for the food industry, a good choice.
+Uvex Whisper plugs (SNR 22): Reusable and also have a detectable version for the food industry.

-E-A-R Caps (SNR 24): Banded plugs, again good where the hearing protection need is on/off through the day.
+E-A-R Caps (SNR 24): Banded plugs, again good where the hearing protection need is on/off.

-Peltor Optime I muff (SNR 26): Reasonably low SNR, available in several formats, built to last a long time.
+Peltor Optime I muff (SNR 26): Reasonably low SNR, available in several formats, very robust in daily use.

 Portwest PW40 muff (SNR 27): Cheaper than chips but a decent choice.

-Delta Plus Interlagos 2 muff (SNR 29): Good build quality and comfy, SNR of 29 means just into this bracket.
+Delta Plus Interlagos 2 muff (SNR 29): Good build quality and comfy.

 Moldex Rockets plugs (SNR 30): Reusable so can last quite a long time.